itcarroll/test-Python-lesson/CONTRIBUTING.md

 ## Lesson Content

-Create a file for each "slide" in the top-level "slides" folder.
+Each file in the top-level `slides` folder is a lesson section.
 Each file must be written in either Markdown (with a ".md" extenion), RMarkdown (with a ".Rmd" extension), or Jupyter Notebook (with a ".ipynb" extension).
 A single lesson can use multiple types, if the code in each has no interdependencies.
 Rendered slides will be generated as Markdown within `docs/_slides`.

-Data for the lesson goes in the `public-data/training` folder on SESYNC's research storage server, which is symlinked from the `data` folder in each lesson.
+Data for the lesson goes in the `/nfs/public-data/training` folder on SESYNC's research storage server, which is symlinked to `data` in each lesson.
 References to data in lesson code shall be via the relative path `data/`.
 Figures produced during build go automatically to `docs/assets/images`, and any additional images must go there too.
-Archived, HTML versions of the lesson go in `docs/_archive`.
+Archived, HTML versions of the lesson go automatically to `docs/_archive`.

-Including a `*.Rproj` makes it convenient to start an R session with the appropriate working directory.
-A `handouts.Rproj` file will be included in the [handouts] associated with any lesson having a `*.Rproj` file.
+A `*.Rproj` is optional but convenient for starting an R session with the appropriate working directory.
+A `handouts.Rproj` file will be included in the handouts associated with any lesson having a `*.Rproj` file.
 All handouts (including data and worksheets) must be listed in the `docs/_data/lesson.yml`.

 Please **note** the following useful details about how content is rendered: